doireann-gordon/Fitbit-heartrate-data-import/README.md

 # Fitbit-heartrate-data-import
-Imports Fitbit heartrate data from individual daily files to one tibble
+Imports Fitbit heart rate data from individual daily files to one tibble

+Fitbit heart rate files are separate for every single day, and in a .json format.
+This file contains a function to convert all of this data into one dataframe/tibble.

+The Fitbit data is obtained by requesting an export from the website.

+The only input required is the username, and desired results folder.
+The root.data directory may need to be adjusted depending on where you have saved your Fitbit data folder.
+I've placed it in the same location as the R file.